VIZLAND/vizland.github.io/README.md

 #    VIZLAND

-The visualization project VIZLAND (VisualIZation LANDscape) created by Marcus A. Gordon, allows the exploration of 60 common data visualization types, their descriptions, and examples of use.
-The project will manifest into a web prototype that is to act as a learning tool and satisfy the need to query visualization types, more specifically, their functions, interactively.
+The visualization project VIZLAND (VisualIZation LANDscape) created by [Marcus A. Gordon](http://marcusgordon.com), allows for the exploration of 60+ common data visualization types, their descriptions, and examples of use.
+The project will manifest into a web prototype that will to act as a learning tool and satisfy the need to query visualization types, more specifically, their functions, interactively.

 This repository documents the development and experimentation process behind the prototype.
-To be a learning tool in the OCAD University Visual Analytics Lab, it will experience further experimentation by graduate students and researchers in our quest for knowledge and analysis of data visualization methods.
+To be a learning tool in the OCAD University [Visual Analytics Lab](https://www2.ocadu.ca/research/val/home?_ga=2.16866553.1111990923.1541971890-1106519291.1536774311), it will experience further experimentation by graduate students and researchers in our quest for knowledge and analysis of data visualization methods.

 <hr />